magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uilayout_concept.md

 ## Example 1:

-Let's consider a case when we want to create a UI Component dynamically from another UI component.
+Let's consider a case when we want to create a UI component dynamically from another UI component.

 We can put the configuration of the desired UI component directly into `layout.js`.
 Below in an example of the component's constructor,  which creates the child UI component on initialization: